04 November 2020

 I hadn’t heard of the film ‘The Wife’ until I spotted it on my husband’s wishlist earlier in the year.
 It looked good, so I ordered it for his recent birthday, and we watched it last night.
 I had no idea what to expect, but was quickly engrossed in the story.

 Having said that, the opening scene almost put me off entirely.
-Joe Castleman (Jonathan Price) is a bearded writer, apparently in his 60s, though he looks older.
+Joe Castleman (Jonathan Pryce) is a bearded writer, apparently in his 60s, though he looks older.
 He’s woken up in the night and is eating in the bedroom.
-He then gets into bed with his wife Joan (Glenn Close) and there’s an implied scene of intimacy; nothing shown explicitly, but plenty is implied.
-Not at all a good way to start a film.
+He then gets into bed with his wife Joan (Glenn Close) and there’s an implied scene of intimacy.
+Nothing is shown explicitly, but plenty is implied.
+Not at all a good way to start a film, although it does set the scene and atmosphere pretty well.

 It quickly becomes clear that Joe is not a likeable person.
 He’s a philanderer, and he shows little interest in his son, who is also a writer.
 The two keep clashing, while Joan attempts to keep the peace.
 To add to the impression of Joe as a rather selfish person, there are flashbacks to the late 1950s when he is a ‘professor’ (what we would call a lecturer in the UK) at an Ivy League university; the young, star-struck Joan (Annie Starke) is one of his students.
 Harry Lloyd, who plays the young Joe, comes across as egotistical and sexist.
 He’s married, and has a baby daughter; yet he encourages Joan as she falls in love with him, and the two start an affair.